-The panel of judges will view and score the top five (5) posters on Monday, January 25.
+The panel of judges will view and score the top five (5) posters at SLAS2022 between Monday, February 7 and Wednesday, February 9, 2022.
 The panel of judges will have a set amount of time to access each poster presentation before moving on to the next poster.
 This will include a question-and-answer period.
 Presenters will be notified of the approximate time the judges will visit each poster and of the time constraints of the presentation.

 Each of the top five (5) presenters is required to remain available for the duration of the poster session in order to be eligible for the award.
 Once the panel of judges has determined the three winners, the Student Poster Award Chair will notify the winners and provide details regarding award disbursement.

 Each candidate will be judged on the same criteria as listed below.
 In scoring the presentations the judges will consider the following:

 The following individuals are not eligible to participate in the SLAS Student Poster Award program:

 *The Annual Conference Program Committee comprises a Chair, Associate Chair, Track Chairs and Associate Track Chairs.
 Session Chairs are not members of the Scientific Program Committee, and therefore, are eligible to participate.

 1Abstract Submission Policy

 SLAS invites academicians, scientists and post-doctoral and graduate students to submit abstracts poster presentations for this international educational forum.
 Presentations will be hand-picked by the SLAS Scientific Program Committee.
 Rules, regulations and guidelines are subject to change at the discretion of the SLAS Board of Directors in accordance with bylaws, policies and procedures.

 The cash prizes will be awarded within a month after the conference.